Snowda/Snowda/README.md

 Backend engineer at **Scenic Weather**, working where **space, sensors, and backend scaling** meet.
 What I build:

-- 🛰️ **Space & data systems** — processing and merging planetary datasets ([Mars-Data](https://github.com/Snowda/Mars-Data)) and scalable weather backends.
+- 🛰️ **Space & data systems** — processing and merging planetary datasets and scalable weather backends.
-- 🔌 **Embedded & sensor drivers** — low-level device drivers in Rust, from the [MPU9250 IMU](https://github.com/Snowda/MPU9250) to flash memory and accelerometers.
+- 🔌 **Embedded & sensor drivers** — low-level device drivers in Rust, from IMUs to flash memory and accelerometers.
-- ⚙️ **Backend infrastructure** — services and tooling in Rust, like [Reduction](https://github.com/Snowda/Reduction), an opinionated reverse proxy.
+- ⚙️ **Backend infrastructure** — services and tooling in Rust, including reverse proxies and developer tooling.

-📍 Based in Waterloo, Ontario.

 ## 🛠️ Tech I Work With